EnterpriseDB/barman/doc/barman.1.d/50-switch-wal.md

     :   Wait for one xlog file to be archived.
         If after a defined amount of time (default: 30 seconds) no xlog file is archived, Barman will teminate with failure exit code.
+        Available also on standby servers.

     --archive-timeout *TIMEOUT*
     :   Specifies the amount of time in seconds (default: 30 seconds) the archiver will wait for a new xlog file to be archived before timing out.
+        Available also on standby servers.